Skip to main content

 Config files

-IronBee reads config from two locations, deep-merged (project takes precedence):
+IronBee reads config from three locations, deep-merged (project-local wins over project wins over global):